 If I’d bought a Apple iPhone 11 handset for £779 (the price at the time of writing) and I paid £410.84 for my SIM-only contract over the next 30 months, then theoretically I’d still be £299.36 better off than if I’d gone for a 30-month plan that included a new handset.
 However, this does, of course, involve an upfront cost.

 Comparing mobile phone contracts and getting the right deal for you

 I have blinked and 30 months have passed.
 Have I missed having the latest iPhone?
 A little.
 Has saving over £1,000 been worth it for me personally?
 Yes it has.

 Of course your old phone may have defects.
 You may break the screen and have to pay out to replace it.
 But things can go wrong with new models too.
 It’s a lottery, no matter what route you go down.

 I realise my example above is very hypothetical and there are lots of deals in the market and ways to save.
 But the fact is, my SIM-only contract has cost me an average of £13.70 per month, over the last 30 months.
 So in the SIM only vs contract phone war, there’s only one winner for me.
 SIM only.

 I will upgrade my phone at some point.
 But unless I can find a competitive phone contract, I will be sticking to a SIM-only deal and sourcing my handset elsewhere.

 Going SIM only is just one way of ensuring you have extra money in your pocket.
 But if missing out on the latest handset isn’t for you, then check out: Buying a new phone: how to do it affordably.
 You should also read about simple tricks to save money, ways to save £1000 over the year and strategies to make free money in the UK.
 You need to sign up to Airtime Rewards as well.

-What type of phone contract works for you?
+There are loads of different phone contracts available, but what type of phone contract works for you?
 What are the main advantages?
 Let me know.